nicolas-steenhout/main-live/accessibility-statement.md

 ## Introduction

 I'm committed to accessibility.
 This website should work for everyone.
 Simple as that.
-This page is about where

 This statement includes a description of my current, and future efforts in accessibility, contact information, and current conformance status, and known issues and workarounds for those issues.